BSc, MSc (Health Psych), PG Dip CBT

 - feeling unable to cope with a chronic physical health condition such as heart disease, CFS/ME, fibromyalgia, IBS, chronic pain, diabetes or cancer.

 The list could go on and on, and whilst the unhelpful thoughts and behaviours appear very different, the psychological processes underlying them are the same.
 This is why whatever you are struggling with at present that is preventing you from living the life that you really want to live ACT/CBT might help you.
 Not everyone benefits from this type of psychotherapy.
 A necessary prerequisite is the desire to change and the willingness to do something different.
 ACT can be long or short term or ultra brief depending on what you and I decide together.
 Each session lasts for 50 minutes and is usually once a week.

 A bit about me:

 I have been a healthcare worker all of my working life.
 I trained as a nurse at St Bartholomew’s Hospital, London more years ago than I care to remember.
 After becoming a ward sister I retrained as a clinical scientist, undertaking a degree in Physiology at University College, London and a masters degree in Biopharmacy at King’s College London.
 I then spent the next twenty years working in clinical research, both in the pharmaceutical industry and in academia.
-Ten years ago I read for another master’s degree at Southampton University in Health Psychology.
+Twelve years ago I read for another master’s degree at Southampton University in Health Psychology.
 This was a course that seemed to draw together all of my past experience and which sparked an interest in psychotherapy.

 I have just completed a research project on mind-body healing in the Department of Primary Medical Care at Southampton University.

-I am accredited as a cognitive behavioural psychotherapist with the BABCP and I am bound by its ethical code of conduct.
+I am accredited as a cognitive behavioural psychotherapist and supervisor with the BABCP and also as an EMDR practitioner.
+I am bound by the ethical code of conduct of the BABCP and NMC.

 Training, qualifications & experience